AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 ### Embed new form using the Adaptive Forms Wizard in an Experience Fragment {#embed-form-using-adaptive-form-wizzard-experience-fragment}

-Steps to embed new form to an experience fragment are:
+Steps to embed new form to an Experience Fragment are:

-1. Open the experience fragment in edit mode.
+1. Open the Experience Fragment in edit mode.
 1. From the Component browser panel, drag-drop the **[!UICONTROL Adaptive Forms - Embed(v2)]** component on the page.
 1. Click the **Plus** icon and you are redirected to the form creation wizard.